4 Major Scales and Keys

 2) D

-Just as flats in key signatures must appear in a specific order and must be placed on specific locations within the staff, so must sharps in key signatures.
+Just as flats in key signatures must appear in a specific order and be placed at specific locations on the staff, so must sharps in key signatures.
 Sharps in major (and minor) key signatures always appear in this order:

-One of the easiest ways to remember the order of sharps is that it is the order of flats backwards.
+One of the simplest ways to remember the order of sharps is that it is the reverse of the order of flats (Example 4.7.1).

-You can also use other mnemonics to help you memorize the order of sharps, such as “Fat Cats Get Drunk And Eat Birds.”
-Ultimately, you need to just memorize the order of sharps.
+You can also use other mnemonic devices to help you memorize the order of sharps, such as “Fat Cats Get Drunk And Eat Birds.”
+In the end, you just need to memorize the order of sharps.

-The order of sharps tells us that if there are six sharps, they are always F-sharp, C-sharp, G-sharp, D-sharp, A-sharp, and E-sharp in that order.
-Once you have the order of sharps memorized, you need to learn their exact placement on the grand staff.
-Each sharp sits on a specific line or space in the treble clef and in the bass clef.
+The order of sharps shows that if there are six sharps, they are always F sharp, C sharp, G sharp, D sharp, A sharp, and E sharp in that order.
+Once you memorize the order of sharps, you need to know their exact placement on the grand staff.
+Each sharp is placed on a specific line or space in the treble clef and the bass clef.
 For example, the first sharp is always written on F5 in the treble clef and F3 in the bass clef.
-It is incorrect to write them anywhere else.
+It is wrong to write them anywhere else.

-The major key with six sharps flats is F-sharp major.
-Example 4.7.1 illustrates correctly- and incorrectly-written key signatures.
+The major key with six sharps flats is F sharp major.
+Example 4.7.2 shows correct and incorrect ways to write key signatures.

 The first measure shows the key signature correctly written (in blue).
-The second measure illustrates some of the most common key signature errors students make (in red):
+The second measure highlights some of the most common key signature errors students make (in red):

-- The time signature always comes after the key signature.
+- The time signature always follows the key signature.
 Remember that the word “key” comes before the word “time” alphabetically.

-- The enharmonic equivalent of E-sharp is actually F-natural, and not F-sharp.
+- The enharmonic equivalent of E sharp is actually F natural, not F sharp.

 - In the bass clef, the key signature is written in pairs, as if for treble clef.
 The pattern for key signatures with sharps is different.

-Since there are seven different note names, there can be a maximum of seven sharps in a key signature.
-The example below shows all the major key signatures with sharps.
+Since there are seven different note names, a key signature can have up to seven sharps.
+Example 4.7.3 below shows all the major key signatures with sharps.

-There are several clues that can help you quickly memorize the major key signatures with sharps:
+There are several clues that can assist you in quickly memorizing the major key signatures with sharps.

-- C major has zero sharps while C-sharp major has seven sharps.
+- C major has no sharps, while C sharp major has seven sharps.

-- The pattern of sharps is different than the pattern of flats.
+- The pattern of sharps is different from the pattern of flats.

-- The treble clef begins on F-sharp5 and the bass clef begins on F-sharp3.
+- The treble clef starts on F sharp5, and the bass clef starts on F sharp3.

-One of the best ways to practice memorizing the correct placement of key signatures on the staff is to be able to write C-sharp major quickly by memory.
-If you can write all seven sharps correctly in both treble clef and bass clef, writing fewer sharps should be easy.
+One of the best ways to practice memorizing the correct placement of key signatures on the staff is to quickly write C sharp major from memory.
+If you can correctly write all seven sharps in both treble and bass clefs, then writing fewer sharps should be easy.

 Directions: